mighty-gerbils/gerbil/doc/guide/package-manager.md

 ## Gerbil Packages

-Any github repo can serve a Gerbil package, provided that it:
+Any supported public provider git repo can serve a Gerbil package, provided that it:

 - has a gerbil.pkg file; plist should nominally contain package: and depend:.
     - package: `<symbol>` should declare your common package prefix, and will apply to all your sources recursively.